Emerging Leaders Program

 ELP focuses on leadership development through a teams lens.
 Participants work closely with each other to build and lead a collaborative team of engaged and supportive peers.
 Together interdisciplinary teams take on health-focused challenges in change management, conflict resolution, team engagement, strategic foresight, and design thinking.

 ELP is also a personal journey.
 Self-awareness and reflection through assessments, peer feedback, and a one-on-one coaching session encourage participants to understand their own leadership capabilities and potential.
-Throughout the program, participants build a personalized leadership portfolio; a living, evolving document that can be used to record experiences, aspirations and to chart one’s progress toward one’s goals.
+Throughout the program, participants build a personalized leadership development portfolio; a living, evolving document that can be used to record experiences, aspirations and leadership journey goals.

 ELP creates innovative leaders who can respond to the changing health landscape, disrupt the status quo, and lead innovation and meaningful change.
 The Emerging Leaders Program is a life-changing experience which will challenge your thinking and give you the tools to become a better leader.